 After a good night’s rest, we woke to the sound of the Iman calling everyone to prayer.
 While still not use to it, I’m beginning to enjoy the passion behind the voice singing into the loud speaker.
 We had our breakfast at 6:30 AM and began our journey for the day.
 We were traveling with Kamou, a friend of Nia’s, who has helped OFDC navigate Kenya in the past.
 He is a local and knows the best routes to the rural schools we have partnered with.

 Our first destination is Entiapirri Primary School, where OFDC has worked on several projects in the past.
 The latest to be inspected is a completed rainwater catchment.
 The school is about 65 kilometers from Narok and is only reachable by a rough dirt road.
 After traveling off the paved road for some time, we found ourselves a good distance away from any large congregation of people.
 There was little sign of life other than a few wild ostrich or gazelles, and the occasional single-building school.
 We encountered random groups of people walking nowhere (we thought), but were actually walking towards their villages, or a water source, that was out of our sight.
+This Site here can guide you to the best activities to do during a trip like snorkeling.

 When we arrived at the school, a lot of students were outside practicing traditional Kenyan song and dance.
 The schools in the different counties compete against each other in various activities like academics, song and dance, and sports.
 We sat down with the Head Teacher, Esther Leteipa, who introduced us to other Head Teachers from the surrounding area.
 The Administration was very grateful for the partnership made possible by our supportive donors, and the hard work of the local community.
 To show thanks, they shared with us some soda and cookies (only brought out on special occasions).
 The conversation with the Head Teachers went well.
 We discussed prioritizing their needs, and how to best request/facilitate projects for OFDC.
 Entiapirri’s next request is for new desks for their Early Childhood Education and Development classes (ECDE).